 The Google Search Partner network provides advertisers with the opportunity to advertise on additional web properties that Google owns or partners with.
 This means that, when you activate Google Search Partners, your advertisement will be placed on many sites across the internet, not just Google search results.
-But what other places does this include, and should you enable or disable this setting?
+But what other places does this network include, and should you enable or disable this setting?

 What are Google Search Partners?